 Kerry O’Keeffe – Expected To Be The Next Big Leg-Spinning Star in 1970’s

-THE SIGHT of Kerry O’Keeffe as one of Australia’s main bowlers in England signifies more than this spinner’s personal comeback from two years out of Test cricket.
+The sight of Kerry O’Keeffe as one of Australia’s main bowlers in England signifies more than this spinner’s personal comeback from two years out of Test cricket.
 In the crowds at Lord’s and Old Trafford were people who had almost forgotten what a leg-break action looked like.

-Kerry O’Keeffe’s State debut at 19 was on a Sydney green top where Peter Allan (Queensland) took 13 wickets and David Renneberg 12, but don’t jump to the conclusion that this influenced Kerry to push the ball through in rivalry.
+Kerry O’Keeffe’s state debut at 19 was on a Sydney green top where Peter Allan (Queensland) took 13 wickets and David Renneberg took 12, but don’t jump to the conclusion that this influenced Kerry to push the ball through in rivalry.
 Sid Barnes once suggested tying an anchor to his arm, but neither O’Reilly (even quicker) nor Coach Peter Philpott recommended altering his pace.

 In dressing-room fun, Kerry O’Keeffe would say to one of a conversing pair, ‘You’ve dropped some money.
-Seeing a banknote beside his foot, the man would stoop but the note vanished from his fingertips, whisked away by a retractable thread too fine to be noticed.
+Seeing a banknote beside his foot, the man would stoop, but the note vanished from his fingertips, whisked away by a retractable thread too fine to be noticed.
 Captain Greg Chappell called on Kerry O’Keeffe as early as the 22nd over in the Jubilee Test at Lord’s.

 Dropped off Kerry at mid-on at 26, Derek Randall miscued his wrong-un near his leg peg.
 Bob Woolmer also got away with a couple of French cuts.
-His first wicket was Captain Mike Brearley, who could not keep a bouncing wrong’un out of close-leg Richie Robinson’s reach.
-In the second Test, a similar ball dismissed Woolmer at 137 but the close catcher was Ian Davis.
+His first wicket was from Captain Mike Brearley, who could not keep a bouncing wrong’un out of close-leg Richie Robinson’s reach.
+In the second Test, a similar ball dismissed Woolmer at 137, but the close catcher was Ian Davis.

 Kerry O’Keeffe’s reach is an asset in his gully fielding.
-For Alan Knott’s daring over-the-top slash he was switched deeper to fly-slip at Old Trafford and dived forward to make the most spectacular catch of the Test.
+For Alan Knott’s daring over-the-top slash, he was switched deeper to fly-slip at Old Trafford and dived forward to make the most spectacular catch of the Test.
 A straight bat is the most conspicuous part of his batting.
-His highest Test score is 85 against New Zealand at Adelaide where he and Rod Marsh put on 168 to lift the Australian seventh-wicket record from Clem Hill and Hugh Trumble, 165 at Melbourne in 1897–98.
+His highest Test score is 85 against New Zealand at Adelaide, where he and Rod Marsh put on 168 to lift the Australian seventh-wicket record from Clem Hill and Hugh Trumble, 165 at Melbourne in 1897–98.

-Courtesy – Kerry O’Keeffe by Ray Robinson in The Cricketer 1975
+Courtesy Kerry O’Keeffe by Ray Robinson in The Cricketer 1975